urobor/urobor.github.io/_posts/2014-01-07-exercise-1-part-2.markdown

 The downside of this approach is that (at least in firefox 26) there is no way to set initial location of widget icon.
-Default location is lower right corner and I would like to place it next to download button/icon.
+Default location is lower right corner.
+Obviously I would like to place it next to download button/icon.
+Of course when I find solution I will post it here.

-Lets assume that the icon will have three states:
+Nevertheless, lets assume that the icon will have three states (at least for now):

-- there is no possible download on page - grey icon,
+- there is no possible download on page - gray icon,
 - tab currently being watched contain youtube player - red icon,
 - displayed video is already downloade in at least one quality version - green icon.